Chai2088/chai2088.github.io/_articles/CrashNBurn.md

 title: "Crash N Burn"
 category: [Game, Custom Engine]
 layout: page
-image: /assets/img/Bloom.png
+image: /assets/img/CrashNBurn.png
+order: 1
 ---

 __3D racing game featuring combat__ developed on a __custom engine__ based on OpenGL.
 This was a team project composed of 8 programmers.
 During this project I worked as the graphics programmer where I implemented a full featured 3D graphics pipeline.
-Among some rendering techniques I implemented in this project include: Cascaded Shadow Maps, Intance Rendering for Particles, PBR bloom.[Try it here](https://www.digipen.es/es/galeria/juegos-de-estudiantes/crashnburn)
+Among some rendering techniques I implemented in this project include: Cascaded Shadow Maps, Intance Rendering for Particles, PBR bloom.
+[Try it here](https://www.digipen.es/es/galeria/juegos-de-estudiantes/crashnburn)
 {%
     include embed/youtube.html id='zNP3G0KptD4'
 %}

+## Cascaded Shadow Maps

+__Challenge:__

+* Traditional shadow maps would require a big amount of memory

+* Resolution limitations might reduce the shadow quality

+__Solution:__

-### Cascaded Shadow Maps
+* Implemented Cascaded Shadow Maps with 3 partitions
-While developing this game we came upon this challenge I had to work on which was the shadow quality, our game is a racing game meaning the map is huge, so we would also need to have an equally big shadow map, but having a single huge shadow map wasnt the best solution for our problems, as it require a huge chunk of memory, and additionatilly not all the places required a good shadow quality.

-Thus I chose this approach called cascaded shadow maps, which is a shadow rendering technique where the shadow map is split into multiple sections.
-Each section will render shadows at different distances from the camera.
-This ensures shadows closer to the camera have good quality and shadows far from the camera have less quality.
+* Reduces the memory use from the GPU

+* Ensures shadows closer to the camera have very good quality

 {%
     include embed/youtube.html id='JlPHo7LQlpQ'